 In the world of analyzing fuel and lubricants, the use of particle counters is widespread and essential.
 Numerous reporting standards exist to offer guidance on limits of contamination.
-If you are reading this document, then you are aware of these different contamination codes and how typical particle counters work for the measurement of contamination particles.
+If you are in this industry, then you are aware of these different contamination codes and how typical particle counters work for the measurement of contamination particles.
 You may also be aware that the traditional particle counters used for fuel and lubrication analysis have some drawbacks regarding the types of particles measured.
-For example, suppose there is a large presence of particles.
-In that case, it is impossible to differentiate if these particles are air bubbles, which can be ignored, or if these particles are wear particles, debris, or even water droplets.
+For example, suppose there is a large presence of particles detected in a sample.
+It’s impossible to differentiate if these particles are air bubbles, which can be ignored, or if these particles are wear particles, debris, or even water droplets.
 For traditional particle counters, a particle is a particle regardless of what it is.
+This requires an expert to take an educated guess on what action to take based on limited information.

 For this industry, the identification of the type of particle is essential.
 Knowing what type of particle is present is critical information that can assist the analyst in making a decision on what course of action to take.
-If they are air bubbles, the analyst can ignore them.
+The analyst can ignore the data if they are air bubbles.
 If they are water droplets, the analyst can isolate the problem.
 Also, if classified as different types of wear debris, other courses of action exist.

 Besides showing the traditional classification reports for the different standards, users can select any reported size class and view the particle thumbnails for that class for particles greater than 1 micron in size.
 This objective evidence shows a significant presence of water droplets, debris, and air bubbles.
 The analyst can ignore the air bubbles post-analysis or pre-analysis if they desire.